tunisiano187/WindowsFirstBoot/README.md

 Script that will be ran on First Boot of a Windows

-It is downloading BGInfo, creating a scheduled job to run on user logon
+It is downloading BGInfo, creating a scheduled job to run on user logon Test if we are running in a virtual environment under VMWare and install VMWare Tools if needed

 Run this line in a command line executed with administrator rights